anderslogg/geco/docs/paper-joss-2022/paper.md

 # Summary

 Gothenburgh Einstein solver Collection (GECo) is a collection of solvers for stationary self-gravitating collisionless kinetic (Vlasov) matter.
 The gravitational interaction may be taken to be either Newtonian or general relativistic.
 GECo is focused on the solutions which are axisymmetric, meaning that the gravitational and matter fields have a rotational symmetry.
 In this setting stationary solutions may be generated with the choice of a particular ansatz function for the Vlasov distribution function.
 GECo allows users to easily introduce new ansatz functions and explore the properties of the resulting stationary solutions.

 # Statement of need

 In understanding a physical model one usually starts with a simplified setting, such as by imposing symmetry assumptions.
 In the case of self-gravitating kinetic matter, stationary solutions in the spherically symmetric setting are well understood [@BinneyTremaine:2008; @Andreasson:2011].
 However, many of the physical systems of interest such as accretion disks, galaxies, galaxy clusters, and so on require models beyond spherical symmetry.
-When going beyond spherical symmetry the coupled and nonlinear PDE systems in high dimensions such as the self-gravitating Vlasov equations are difficult to investigate analytically, and numerical approaches are essential to understand behavior of solutions and to answer questions of physical and mathematical interest.
+When going beyond spherical symmetry, the coupled and nonlinear PDE systems in high dimensions such as the self-gravitating Vlasov equations are difficult to investigate analytically, and numerical approaches are essential to understand behavior of solutions and to answer questions of physical and mathematical interest.
 The GECo code started with the desire to understand properties of stationary and axisymmetric solutions of the Einstein-Vlasov system.

 <!-- In this setting a large number of ansatz functions are possible and properties of the solutions depend strongly on the specific functional form and parameter values.
 GECo provides a tool with which one can easily introduce new ansatz functions and explore the properties of the resulting solutions. -->